 - Architects NBBJ’s and construction company John Sisk & Son’s have created an extremely energy-efficient building that consumes 20% less energy than the buildings it replaces.
 283 photo voltaic panels were installed on the roof.

 - Reduced energy consumption is achieved through exposed concrete soffits for thermal mass heating, automated façade vents for night-time cooling, rainwater harvesting and air source heat pumps.
 The building achieved a BREEAM ‘excellent’ rating.

 - Landscape designers Robert Myers Associates created the outside environment including a wildflower meadow to the south that was awarded to the Institute for winning the CIRIA biodiversity BIG Challenge Awards.
 It is a haven for wildlife and insects.

 - The Jenner building features shared, open plan laboratories that can each house between 6 to 30 scientists, encouraging interaction and collaboration.
 Specialised labs include a bio-imaging, cell culture suite and a Home Office incubation laboratory.

-Shortlisted: UKSPA S-LAB Awards 2017 in the Life Sciences Research Building category
+- Shortlisted: UKSPA S-LAB Awards 2017, Life Sciences Research Building

 Jenner building photography by Richard Chivers